One holiday activity we both love and dread in our family is gingerbread houses or candy houses.

 The files are sized to 12 x 12, so you’ll have to print them at a print shop.

-If you’re using a cutting machine here are .svg and Silhouette Studio files (hosted through Google Drive):
+If you’re using a cutting machine here are .svg files (this is a zip file with multiple files):

 STEP TWO: Cut and glue.

 Cut out your paper.
 All the fold lines are perforated for cut files, to make folding easier.

 You can assemble the house first and then decorate it, but I find it much easier to draw and glue on the house pieces when they are still flat.